-Intercourse, making love, and having sex are all terms your family member will have heard by now.
-S/he may even have asked you about it more than once.
-So how do you talk to your son or daughter about what happens during intercourse?
+Intercourse, making love, and having sex are all terms your students will have heard by now.
+They may even have asked you about it more than once.
+So how do you talk to them about what happens during intercourse?
 It is important that you use correct terms.
-Even if your family member is unlikely to ever be in an intimate relationship, it is important that s/he knows exactly what intercourse is.
-Explaining it using correct terms will help your child describe to you if someone touches him or her in an inappropriate way.
+Even if your students are unlikely to ever be in intimate relationships, it is important that they know exactly what intercourse is.
+Explaining it using correct terms will help them describe to you, their parents, or other trusted adults if someone touches them in an inappropriate way.

 Here is a suggestion on how to describe it:

 Sexual intercourse starts when a man's penis enters the woman's vagina.
 The man and woman move in a way so that the man's penis slides in and out of the vagina.
 This movement should feel good to both the man and woman.
-After a period of time, which could be a couple of minutes or longer, the semen ejaculates (squirts) out of the man's penis.
+After a period of time, which could be a couple of minutes or longer, semen ejaculates out of the man's penis.
 The man and woman will have what is called an orgasm.

-When the man and woman have an orgasm they may feel the muscles of their bodies getting tense (tighten your arm muscle so they can feel what you mean).
-It is a very good feeling though and not a bad feeling.
-If you have discussed masturbation with your family member and you know s/he masturbates, it will be easier to explain orgasm during intercourse.
+When the man and woman have an orgasm they may feel the muscles of their bodies getting tense (tighten your arm muscle so students can feel what you mean).
+It is a very good feeling, though, and not a bad feeling.
+If you have discussed masturbation with your students and know they masturbate, it will be easier to explain orgasm during intercourse.